 If you are unsure what a holy place is, read our guide.

-We are also working to create a new flagship route for British pilgrimage – the first of many we shall restore – and you may wish to follow this route, the South Downs Pilgrims Way, or even get involved in its creation…
+We are also working to create a new flagship route for British pilgrimage – the first of many we shall restore – and you may wish to follow this route, The Old Way, from Southampton to Canterbury – or even get involved in its creation…